-Walk on the ocean floor on the Bay of Fundy (though we'll probably save riding the highest tides till they're a little bigger!)
+Walk on the ocean floor on the Bay of Fundy (or even ride the highest tides if your kids are big and brave enough!).

-Spend a day wandering the waterfront taking in as many Busker acts as possible
+Spend a day wandering the Halifax waterfront during the Busker Festival, taking in as many acts as possible.

-Walk across the newly reopened Macdonald Bridge walkway
+Walk or bike across the Macdonald Bridge walkway.

-Attend Peter Pan at Shakespeare by the Sea in Point Pleasant Park
+Attend the family performance at Shakespeare by the Sea in Point Pleasant Park.

-Visit Atlantic Playland and go on as many rides as possible
+Visit Atlantic Splash Adventures and go on as many rides as possible.

-Ride our bikes as a family on a Rail Trail or one of the many parks in the region
+Go on a family bike ride on a Rail Trail or one of the many parks in the region.

 Read one hundred books per kid through Halifax's free summer reading club.

-Visit all the splash pads around the region, including this one which has become a summertime staple in our family!
+Visit all the splash pads around the region, including the one by this playground which has become a summertime staple in our family!